earkevin11/Privileged-Identity-Management/README.md

 # Also notice that time-bound restrictions can be applied to the RBAC roles
 - "Eligible" means that the user can elevate up to the assigned role.
-- The user assigned the eligible doe snot have the role until they activate it.
+- The user assigned the eligible does not have the role until they activate it.
 - "Active" assignment type means the user has the role.
 Admins can time-bound the role where the user only has it for a specified amount of time.

 <p align="center">